dmtrKovalenko/date-io/README.md

 First of all it is required to provide the adapters for your users.
 We do not recommend to install the date-io directly by the end users, cause it may be easy to mismatch the version.
 The better way will be to reexport them.

-Firstly install all the adapters you want to support and lock the version:
+Firstly install all the adapters you want to support and lock the version.

+> Yes, you will install all of them as dependencies.
+But every adapter is 50kb unpacked npm module and relieas to the library as for **optional peer dependency**.
+It **won't** be included in user bundle until user will choose which library he want's to use.

 ```json
 {